-OST: A Microsoft Outlook information store that is used to save folder information that can be accessed offline.
+OST: A Microsoft® Outlook information store that is used to save folder information that can be accessed offline.

-Outlook: See Microsoft Outlook.
+Outlook: See Microsoft® Outlook.

-Over-inclusive: When referring to data sets returned by some method of query, search, filter or cull, results that are returned overly broad.
+Over-inclusive: When referring to data sets returned by some method of query, search, filter, or cull, results that are returned overly broad.

 Overwrite: To record or copy new data over existing data, as in when a file or directory is updated.
-Data that is overwritten cannot be retrieved.